-User Acti on Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal Users shall not Child sexual abuse images -The making, production or distribution of indecent images of children.
-Contrary to The Protection of Children Act Х visit Internet sites, 1978 make, post, Grooming, incitement, arrangement or facilitation of sexual acts against download, upload, children Contrary to the Sexual Offences Act 2003. Х data transfer, Possession of an extreme pornographic image (grossly offensive, X communicate or disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008 pass on, material, remarks, criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 X proposals or pornography Х

-comments that promotion of any kind of discrimination Х

-contain or relate to: threatening behaviour, including promotion of physical violence or mental harm Х

-any other information which may be offensive to colleagues or breaches the integrity of the ethos of the school or brings the school into disrepute Х

-Using school systems to r un a private business Х

-Using systems, applicati safeguards employed by t ons, websites or other mechanisms that bypass the filtering or other he school / academy Х

-Infringing copyright Х

-onfidential or proprietary information (e.g. financial / personal omputer / network access codes and passwords) Х

-Creating or propagating c Creating or propagating computer viruses or other harmful files Х

-Unfair usage (downloadin g / uploading large files that hinders others in their use of the internet) Х

-On-line gaming (education nal) x

-On-line gaming (non educ cational) х

-On-line gambling х

-On-line shopping / commo erce х

-File sharing х

-Use of social media х

-Use of messaging apps х
+User Acti on Acceptable Acceptable at certain times Acceptable for nominated users Unacceptable Unacceptable and illegal Users shall not visit Internet sites, Child sexual abuse images -The making, production or distribution of indecent images of children.
+Contrary to The Protection of Children Act 1978 X make, post, download, upload, Grooming, incitement, arrangement or facilitation of sexual acts against children Contrary to the Sexual Offences Act 2003.
+X data transfer, communicate or Possession of an extreme pornographic image (grossly offensive, disgusting or otherwise of an obscene character) Contrary to the Criminal Justice and Immigration Act 2008 X pass on, material, remarks, criminally racist material in UK - to stir up religious hatred (or hatred on the grounds of sexual orientation) - contrary to the Public Order Act 1986 X proposals or pornography X comments that contain or relate promotion of any kind of discrimination X to: threatening behaviour, including promotion of physical violence or mental harm Х any other information which may be offensive to colleagues or breaches the integrity of the ethos of the school or brings the school into disrepute Х Using school systems to r un a private business Х Using systems, application employed by the school / a ns, websites or other mechanisms that bypass the filtering or other safeguards academy Х Infringing copyright Х onfidential or proprietary information (e.g. financial / personal omputer / network access codes and passwords) Х Creating or propagating of computer viruses or other harmful files Х Unfair usage (downloadin ng / uploading large files that hinders others in their use of the internet) Х On-line gaming (educatio nal) х On-line gaming (non educ cational) х On-line gambling х On-line shopping / comm erce х File sharing х Use of social media х Use of messaging apps х

-Use of video broadcasting g e.g. Youtube х
+Use of video broadcasting e.g. Youtube х